 If your breastfed baby is very gassy, it could be normal.
 If it’s paired with other symptoms listed here, then the gassiness could be attributed to MSPI.

 If breastfeeding, you will need to completely eliminate all forms of dairy and hidden dairy (casein, whey, etc) from your diet.
 You may also need to eliminate soy proteins from your diet as well, as up to 50% of babies that are intolerant to milk proteins are also intolerant to soy proteins.

 My Guide To Nursing A Baby With MSPI can help you make this big change easily.

-If you are breastfeeding long term, it is possible that you will be able to reintroduce dairy into your diet before weaning.
+If you are breastfeeding long term, it is possible that you will be able to stop your dairy free breastfeeding diet before weaning.